 Increase in Basal Metabolic rate (amount of energy used) (calories)

-So how did I feel and what did I learn ?
+So how did I feel about intermittent fasting and what did I learn?

 To sum it up, I actually felt good, even though I wasn’t allowed to eat breakfast, which for me is something that I'm used to having.
-So for the first few days it was hard.
+For the first few days it was hard.
 However, as I got used to my eating window my body just adapted to it.

 I can understand why this would work.
 It’s simple :